dubesoftware/dubesoftware/README.md

 My experience includes agile methodologies and team collaboration in remote roles.

-Some programming languages of interest to me include Ruby, Elixir, Python and JavaScript.
+Some programming languages of interest to me include Ruby, Elixir, Lua and JavaScript.

 ### 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/dubesoftware/)